 Question 9: In your opinion, how can governments balance natural resources sustainability with economic development goals?

 It has to be linked with poverty reduction.
 For example, I cannot see how hydropower revenue is the same as poverty reduction – how does this revenue link with, say, education, health care or other social provisioning?
-Economic growth is not a stand-alone indicator The relationship between economic growth and poverty reduction needs to be unpacked.
+Economic growth is not a stand-alone indicator.
+The relationship between economic growth and poverty reduction needs to be unpacked.

 John Ward (Mekong Futures) asks why GDP is the primary metric of progress.
 Dr Suhardiman replies that people would rather not make things too transparent for many reasons – corruption, or politics.
 Where does all the revenue go?